Updated with the best hacks and tools!

 As I explained in my airport tips, the best frequent flyer program is the one of the airlines you most fly with: Delta has a great reward program, but if you’re never flying with them, it makes no sense to subscribe!

-10. Stick to Economy… but still look at the rest
+10. Stick to Economy… but Look at the Rest as Well

 Economy is cheaper, there is no denying it, except if there has been a problem with the airline’s website (see next hack).
 Once again, you might not have as much room for your legs as you’d like to, nor the tasty meal onboard.
 But your wallet thanks you in advance.

-Yet, don’t exclude the Premiere Class right away: for sometimes a few additional bucks, you’ll get the best privileges.
+Yet, don’t exclude the Premiere Class right away: for sometimes a few additional bucks only, you’ll get all the privileges.
 It happens when the airline hasn’t sold many of their higher-class tickets, typically during periods where business travelers don’t fly like the summer or Christmas, as Skyscanner suggests.

 You can use websites such as AirFare Watchdog or Secret Flying, that reference all these pricing errors in the same place.
 It’s not impossible to find an 80% discount on flight tickets using this simple trick.
 Don't wait, go for it!